SuperArtyK/ACEngine/README.md

 The code is divided into projects to ease development and testing. (so I don't need to compile the whooole thing to test one thing...like I did last time lol).

-You can find the engine code documentation [here](https://superartyk.github.io/ACEngine "ACEngine doxygen...docs")
+You can find the engine code documentation [here](https://superartyk.github.io/ACEngine "ACEngine doxygen...docs") (It isn't fully done, so for all engine info visit the "Namespaces" or "Data Structures" pages)

 ##### Current project list: